sass/sass/proposal/module-system.changes.md

   [#13]: https://github.com/sass/language/issues/13

+* Allow comments to be emitted before dependencies' CSS.

 * Define a source file as an AST plus a canonical URL.
 This means that built-in modules are no longer source files, which seems more reasonable.